 Land Trust Uses Goats to Help Restore Protected Land

-The Land Trust of Napa County began a new project this fall on their Wantrup Preserve in Pope Valley.
-In September, 750 goats were enlisted to do a job that few are qualified to undertake – remove the heavy buildup of dry weed thatch during the height of the dry season.
+The Land Trust of Napa County began a new project on their Wantrup Preserve in Pope Valley.
+In September of 2017, 750 goats were enlisted to do a job that few are qualified to undertake – remove the heavy buildup of dry weed thatch during the height of the dry season.
 Thatch buildup – from many years growth of non-native species – inhibits the growth of native species, while also creating a significant fire hazard.
 But even in the dry season when the thatch is dry as can be, goats will eat it.

 “Rather than bringing in livestock during the growing season to graze invasive plants,” said Stewardship Program Manager Mike Palladini, “through this experiment, we are trying to create the conditions that will allow remaining native species to become more competitive.
 The heavy buildup of thatch creates a physical barrier to the germination, growth and reproduction of native species that are already in the seed bank, in the soil.
 We just need to tip the balance in their favor.”